lorenmt/auto-lambda/README.md

 *Note: All experiments in the original paper were trained from scratch without pre-training.*

 ## Benchmark
-For standard 3 tasks in NYUv2 (without dense prediction task) in the multi-task learning setting with Split architecture, you should expect the following results.
+For standard 3 tasks in NYUv2 (without dense prediction task) in the multi-task learning setting with Split architecture, please follow the results below.

 | Method               | Sem.
 Seg. (mIOU) | Depth (aErr.) | Normal (mDist.) | Delta MTL |
 |----------------------|------------------|---------------|-----------------|-----------|